Escutcheon (heraldry): Shapes

 The earliest depictions of proto-heraldic shields in the second half of the 12th century still have the shape of the Norman kite shield used throughout the 11th and 12th centuries.
 By about the 1230s, shields used by heavy cavalry had become shorter and more triangular, now called heater shields.

 Transitional forms intermediate between kite and heater are seen in the late 12th to early 13th centuries.
 Transition to the heater was essentially complete by 1250.
 For example, the shield of William II Longespée (d.
 1250) shown with his effigy at Salisbury Cathedral is triangular, while the shield shown on the effigy of his father William Longespée, 3rd Earl of Salisbury (d.
 1226) is still of a more elongated form.

 The shield on the enamel monument to Geoffrey V, Count of Anjou (d.
 1151) is of almost full-body length.

 The heater was used in warfare during the apogee of the Age of Chivalry, at about the time of the Battle of Crecy (1346) and the founding of the Order of the Garter (1348).
 The shape is therefore used in armorials from this "classical age" of heraldry.

-Beginning in the 15th century, and even more throughout the early modern period, a great variety of escutcheon shapes develops.
+Beginning in the 15th century, and even more throughout the early modern period, a great variety of escutcheon shapes developed.

 In the Tudor era the heraldic escutcheon became more square, taking the shape of an inverted Tudor arch.
 Continental European designs frequently use the various forms used in jousting, which incorporate "mouths" used as lance rests into the shields; such escutcheons are known as à bouche.
 The mouth is correctly shown on the dexter side only, as jousting pitches were designed for right-handed knights.
 Heraldic examples of English shields à bouche can be seen in the spandrels of the trussed timber roof of Lincoln's Inn Hall, London.

 The shape of the top, the sides and the base may be separately described, and these elements may be freely combined.
 The highly complex Baroque style shields of the 17th century come in many artistic variations.